commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ![Legend of molecular Network n°1](https://user-images.githubusercontent.com/103578333/172026169-bd4343b3-3132-4482-9107-ba5a662a43ad.png)

-In all subgenus, same number of natural products were identify by GNPS.
-The difference is the abundance et the occurence.
-In total for all subgenus, 209 compound names were assigned based on the feature comparison.
-So we focus on difference in abundancy between subgenus and with cytoscape we can visualized natural product relations.
+In all subgenus, same number of natural products are identified by GNPS.
+The difference is the abundance and the occurence.
+In total for all subgenus, 209 compound names are assigned based on the feature comparison.
+So, we focus on difference in abundancy between subgenus and with cytoscape we can visualize natural product links.

 ![Most abundant identified natural product per subgenus](https://user-images.githubusercontent.com/103578333/172064923-6103dfa7-11e8-4c28-bbe8-8f80ff4ff1cc.png)

+Orange: terpenoid compounds
+Brown: steroid compounds
+Blue: flavonid compounds
+Pink: caffeic acid and related compounds
+Green: glutamine and related compounds
+Red: compounds link to lignine synthesis

 ##### Glutinaria